woky/alisa/README.md

 * Find URLs in messages and send brief info about them (title for HTML, content type and size for rest)

-* Log chat to Lucene and search it via chat or web
+* Log chat to Lucene and search it via chat or web (say "alisa: log" for help, where _alisa_ is bot's current nick)

 * Hug